 An applicant that submits any information or documentation in support of a proposed Low-Complexity/Low-Energy-Use Refinery Credit must include a written statement clearly showing that the applicant understands and agrees that all information in the application not identified as confidential business information is subject to public disclosure pursuant to California Code of Regulations, title 17, sections 91000 through 91022 and the California Public Records Act (Government Code, §§ .6250 et seq.), and that information claimed by the applicant to be confidential might later be disclosed under section 91022 if the Board determines the information is subject to disclosure.

-An application, supporting documents, and all other relevant data or calculation or other documentation must be submitted electronically via the AFP unless the Executive Officer has approved or requested another format.
+An application, supporting documents, and all other relevant data or calculation or other documentation must be submitted electronically via the LRT-CBTS unless the Executive Officer has approved or requested another format.

-If there is a change to an approved Low-Complexity/Low-Energy-Use Refinery which could impact the eligibility of the refinery, the refinery operator must notify the Executive Officer in writing within 30 business days after the material change has occurred, and the previously-approved application shall become invalid 30 business days after the material change has occurred.
+If there is a change to an approved Low-Complexity/Low-Energy-Use Refinery which could impact the eligibility of the refinery, the refinery operator must notify the Executive Officer in writing within 30 days after the material change has occurred, and the previously-approved application shall become invalid 30 days after the material change has occurred.

 Credit Issuance.
 The Executive Officer will issue Low-Complexity/Low-Energy-Use Refinery Credits annually for the prior year upon the completion of the following: